zorael/kameloso/README.md

 # How to use

-The bot needs the *services* login name of the administrator/master of the bot, and/or one or more home channels to operate in.
+The bot needs the services login name of the administrator/master of the bot, and/or one or more home channels to operate in.
 It cannot work without having at least one of the two.
 The hardcoded defaults contain neither, so you need to create and edit a configuration file before starting.

     $ ./kameloso --writeconfig

 Open the new `kameloso.conf` in a text editor and fill in the fields.

-If you have an old configuration file and you notice missing options such as plugin-specific settings, just run `--writeconfig` again and your file should be updated with all fields.
+If you have an old configuration file and you notice missing options, such as plugin-specific settings, just run `--writeconfig` again and your file should be updated with all entries.
 There are *many* more plugin-specific and less important options available than what is displayed at program start.

 The colours may be hard to see and the text difficult to read if you have a bright terminal background.
 If so, make sure to pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the entire range of [ANSI colours](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
 This is not uncommon, especially with backgrounds that are not fully black or white.
 (Read: Monokai, Breeze, Solaris, ...)